Pandademic/i/syntax/blocks.md

-Blocks, are groups of expressions where the last expression is returned; they must be indented by the same amount of the same whitespace character: either spaces or tabs. `do expression` can be used in place of blocks.
+Blocks are indented groups of expressions where the last one is returned; they must be indented by the same amount of the same whitespace character: either spaces or tabs. `do expression` can be used in place of blocks.

 ## Example
 `if` expression with a block expression: